neopragma/ruby-galaxy/README.md

     Given the application is available # features/step_definitions/echo_steps.rb:1
 ```

-This tells us we're on the right track with this step definition.
-As long as the _thin_ server is running and we access the correct URL, the step "works."
-Now let's remove the hard-coded URL and use an environment variable instead.
+The team knows they're on the right track with this step definition.
+As long as the _thin_ server is running and the URL is correct, the step "works."

+Now it's time to remove the hard-coded URL and use an environment variable instead.

 As a first step, the team decides to type the _export_ statement in the command line console.
 This will have to be done in a more automatic way eventually.
-For now, we want to be sure we've coded the environment variable and associated Ruby code correctly.
+For now, they want to be sure they've coded the environment variable and the associated Ruby code correctly.

 ```shell
 export GALAXY_URL="https://galaxy-davenicolette339440.codeanyapp.com"